-As you begin your second co-op work term, it will be important to think about how you can further develop your public relations skills.
-The course work for this term encourages you to seek opportunities to develop and apply your strategic thinking skills within the context of your co-op position and allows you to articulate those skills in online discussion with your peers and by developing a case study.
+As you begin your final co-op work term, it will be important to think about how you can further develop your public relations skills.
+The course work for this term encourages you to seek opportunities to develop and apply your strategic thinking skills within the context of your co-op position and allows you to articulate those skills in online discussion with your peers and through a seminar presentation to incoming co-op students.

 Your work term is more than just a job.
 Your co-op employer is an educational partner, giving you the opportunity to advance your academic and professional goals, adapt to change and build your confidence.
-The assignments for PBRL 2288 require you to reflect upon the application of communication theory in the workplace.
-During the semester you will use Moodle to take part in discussions about public relations practice with your peers and your co-op faculty advisor.
-You will also submit an individual case study in which you will use theory and/or precedent to analyze a particular project, issue, product or activity in which you were involved, or which you observed, during your time in the workplace.
+The assignments for PBRL 3388 require you to reflect upon your growth and development throughout all your co-op experiences and to continue your personal and professional development.
+During the semester you will use Moodle to take part in discussions of PR practices and professional insights with your peers and me, your co-op faculty advisor.
+You will also prepare a seminar presentation in small groups, and you will deliver this presentation to incoming co-op students in mid-January 2021.